How the Eames Lounge Chair Became an Icon of American Design

-Designed for Michigan-based furnishings retailer Herman Miller in 1956, the Eames lounge chair and ottoman was crafted from Brazilian Rosewood and could be finished in a range of upholstery options including fabric, Naugahyde, and leather.
+Designed for Michigan-based furnishings retailer Herman Miller in 1956, the Eames lounge chair and ottoman was crafted from Brazilian rosewood and could be finished in a range of upholstery options, including fabric, Naugahyde, and leather.
 The seat’s two back cushions, filled with feather and down over a foam rubber core, were created to snap on and off for easy cleaning, making them both reversible and interchangeable.
-A five-point “star” base in cast aluminum (four-points for the ottoman) offered maximum support and allowed the chair to swivel in any direction.
+A five-point “star” base in cast aluminum (four points for the ottoman) offered maximum support and allowed the chair to swivel in any direction.

 After its release, the stylish piece rose to fame on Home, an NBC television program with Arlene Francis.
 But the spotlight has lasted much longer than 15 minutes, and the chair has been in production exclusively with Herman Miller ever since.

 “The lounge set was instantly iconic.
-The qualities that made it a success in the first place are what make it timeless,” offers Herman Miller archivist Alexa Hagen.
+The qualities that made it a success in the first place are what make it timeless,” says Herman Miller archivist Alexa Hagen.
 “It was designed for comfort and handcrafted from beautiful, high-quality materials.”